Artemis Fowl

-The Fowl Adventures is a series of eleven fantasy novels by Irish author Eoin Colfer, revolving around various members of the Fowl family.
-The first cycle, the Artemis Fowl series, consists of eight books, and the second cycle, the The Fowl Twins series, consists of a trilogy.
+Artemis Fowl is a series of eleven fantasy novels by Irish author Eoin Colfer, revolving around various members of the Fowl family.
+The first cycle, the Artemis Fowl series, consists of eight books, and the second cycle, The Fowl Twins series, is a trilogy.
 Both releases have received commercial success and positive critical reception in the children's literature genre, and also originated graphic novel adaptations.
-As of 2013, the novels have sold more than 21 million copies in 44 languages, and is one of the best-selling series of all time.
+As of 2013, the novels have sold more than 21 million copies in 44 languages, and are one of the best-selling series of all time.
 In 2010, Artemis Fowl was voted by readers as their favorite Puffin Books title of all time.

 A film adaptation based on the first novel was in the process of development by Disney from 2016, and eventually released on the Disney+ streaming service on June 12, 2020 to negative reviews, before being removed from the service on May 26, 2023.